 Before any action, we will need a business case for your need for email forwarding and details of the address or organisation you wish to forward emails too.
 We aim to get back to you as soon as possible to determine the next steps.

 You can migrate your emails to your University inbox by using Microsoft Outlook as follows:

 If you use a 3rd party cloud storage service (such as Google Drive) you should look to move your data to Microsoft OneDrive.

 Individuals are free to forward emails wherever they choose using the interactive forwarding options in their mail client.
-The University only disabled the automatic (bulk) email-forwarding function.
+The University only disabled the automatic (bulk) email-forwarding function from staff accounts.

 Automatic email forwarding functionality is only being blocked if you are trying to send to a non-University owned email address (such as Gmail).